A brief guide to commonly used Indian spices and how to use them.

-They are usually used whole, and sometimes ground.
+Nigella seeds are usually used whole but also ground to a powder.
 They have a pungent, nutty flavour.

-They are used to make the mix Panch Phoran, and are also used in curries, in fish dishes, pickles and Indian breads such as Naan.
+They are one of the five spices in Panch Phoran, and are also used in curries, in fish dishes, pickles and Indian breads such as Naan.

 This is the seed from the Mace fruit.
-It is warm, nutty and slightly sweet but strong, so it is used sparingly, grated into curries such as butter chicken, rice dishes and spice mixes.
+It is warm, nutty and slightly sweet but strong so it is used sparingly, grated into curries, rice dishes and spice mixes.